prominenceai/deepstream-services-library/docs/proto-lib-azure.md

 # Azure MQTT Protocol Adapter Libraries
 NVIDIA provides two protocol libraries installed with DeepStream under `/opt/nvidia/deepstream/deepstream/sources/libs`
 * `libnvds_azure_proto.so` - a device client protocol for sending messages from the device to an Azure IoT Hub instance.
 Requires minimal setup.
 * `libnvds_azure_edge_proto.so` - a module client protocol for bidirectional device-server messaging.
-Applications linking with DSL must by run in a Docker container.
-The Instructions below depend on Visual Studio Code for much of the module client setup.
+Applications linking with DSL must be run in a deployed Docker container.

 ## Common Setup for both Protocol Adapters
-### Setup an Azure IoT Hub Instance
-Follow the directions at https://docs.microsoft.com/en-us/azure/iot-hub/tutorial-connectivity#create-an-iot-hub.

 ### Install Additional device dependencies
 #### For an x86 computer running Ubuntu:
 ```